The Ultimate Guide to Low Voltage Landscape Lighting

 - Low Voltage Cables: Transmits the reduced voltage to the light fixtures.

-- Light Fixtures: Includes a variety of options like path lights, spotlights, and underwater lights.
+- Light Fixtures: Includes a variety of options like path lights, spotlights, underwater lights and paver lights.

 Benefits of Low Voltage Lighting